Search: 307 results

 Jesus therefore answered and said to them, Murmur not among each other.

-And each one went to his [own] house.
+So each went to his own home.

 Therefore they sought Jesus, and spoke with each other as they stood in the temple, What does it seem to you?
 That he will, no, not come to the feast?